zephray/VerilogBoy/README.md

 ## Progress

 Refactoring in progress.
 Previous version could run *The Legend of Zelda: Link's Awakening* and *Pokemon Yellow* with no noticable glitch.
+See 'master' branch for previous version, at least for now.

 GameBoy Related:
- - [x] CPU
+ - [ ] CPU <- Refactor in progress
  - [x] PPU
- - [x] Sound
+ - [ ] Sound
  - [x] Timer
- - [ ] Link
+ - [x] Link
  - [x] Keypad

 Board Related: